 All new and readmitted students must provide proof of full immunization against measles and rubella prior to enrollment.

 All new students who will be 18 years of age or younger at the start of their first term at a CSU campus must provide proof of full immunization against Hepatitis B before enrolling.
-Full immunization against Hepatitis B consists of three doses of vaccine over a minimum 4 to 6 months period.
+Full immunization against Hepatitis B consists of three timed doses of vaccine over a minimum 4 to 6 months’ period.
+If you need further details or have special circumstances, please consult the Student Health Center.
 Vaccine is available for a charge at the Student Health Center.